 Deeming Rule Litigation

-In May of 2016, the FDA released its final rule deeming all tobacco products, including cigars, electronic cigarettes (or e-cigarettes), and hookah, as being under its authority granted by Congress in the TCA.
-Prior to this date, only cigarettes, roll-your-own-tobacco, and smokeless tobacco were subject to regulation under the TCA.
+In May of 2016, the FDA released its final rule deeming all tobacco products, including cigars, e-cigarettes, and hookah, as being under its authority granted by Congress in the TCA.
+Prior to that date, only cigarettes, roll-your-own-tobacco, and smokeless tobacco were subject to regulation under the TCA.
 Additionally, the rule applies three specific provisions to the newly deemed tobacco products for the protection of public health.
 More detail on the deeming rule can be found here.

 In November of 2018, FDA announced important steps it intends to take to curb use of e-cigarettes by children.
-It filed notice of the announcement with the court hearing our case in an effort to demonstrate that it is addressing what the FDA Commissioner has called an “epidemic” for youth.
-The public health groups responded by providing the court with legal background on why the lawsuit is still necessary to ensure the agency is fulfilling its obligation under the Tobacco Control Act.
+It filed notice of the announcement with the court hearing our case in an effort to demonstrate that it is addressing the crisis.
+The public health groups responded by providing the court with legal background on why the lawsuit is still necessary to ensure the agency is fulfilling its obligation under the TCA.